When you’re trying to lower cholesterol or triglycerides, you may end up in a vitamin shop, facing dozens of supplements. Which ones are worth a try?

 So, what about it does work?
 If you’re taking a statin to lower your cholesterol and having muscle pain as a side effect, there is some proof that coenzyme Q10 can help ease it.

 Garlic.
-Garlic supplements slightly lowered cholesterol levels in a few short studies.
+Garlic supplements slightly lowered total and LDL cholesterol levels in a few small studies.
 But overall, the evidence doesn’t seem to support garlic as an effective way to lower cholesterol.